ossgang/ossgang-commons/README.md

 ### Extra Collections

-A ``ConcurrentCircularBuffer<T>`` is a lock-free implementation of a circular buffer, backed by a ConcurrentHashMap.
+A ``ConcurrentCircularBuffer<T>`` is a lock-free implementation of a circular buffer, backed by a `ConcurrentHashMap`.